TEPAH Tax Greece

-In the absence of any instructions from the Greek Authorities, the Cruising Association are speculating that at least initially, skippers will be required to register and pay the tax (the TEPAH) manually using a paper form (obtained by one of their members currently in Greece).
+The skippers could also register and pay the tax (the TEPAH) manually using a paper form (obtained by one of their members currently in Greece).

 If this happens, then it will be a case of filling in the form and taking it along with your DEKPA to the Port Police.
 The Port Police will tell you how to pay – most likely by visiting the local bank, paying the cash by credit card and returning to the Port Police with the receipt.

 Your receipt will then be entered on to your DEKPA/Transit Log and Registration document.